qgis/QGIS-Documentation/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 There are three possible screens in this GPS tracking window:

-* |metadata| GPS position coordinates and an interface for manually entering vertices and features
+* |metadata| :sup:`Position`: GPS position coordinates and an interface for manually entering vertices and features
 * |gpsTrackBarChart| GPS signal strength of satellite connections
 * |options| GPS options screen (see :numref:`figure_gps_options`)